Experience-Monks/devtool/README.md

 - Improving syntax error handling, e.g. adding it to Sources panel
 - Exposing an API for programmatic usage
 - Exploring native addons
+- Testing against a wide range of Node.js applications and modules

 You can `git clone` and `npm install` this repo to start working from source.
 Type `npm run` to list all available commands.